lubeda/EsphoMaTrix/README.md

        lambda: |-
           char text[30];
           sprintf(text,"Light: %2.1f lx", id(sensorlx).state);
-          id(rgb8x32)->add_screen_n("sun",  text );
+          id(rgb8x32)->add_screen_u("sun",  text ,5,false); // 5 Minutes, no alarm
 ```

 Take care that the ```char text[30];``` has enough space to store the formated text.

 ## Integration in homeassistant

-Each device has to be integrated in homeassistant.
-It provides at least three services, all prefixed with the devicename e.g. "ehmtx".
+To control your display it has to be integrated in homeassistant.
+Then it provides at least three services, all prefixed with the devicename e.g. "ehmtx".
+See the sample yaml fpr the default services, you can add your own.

 ### use the light component